 We have so many fun activities at the Farm April through December!
 Check them out on the Events tab.

-Call ahead for a free 15 minute tour of the farm or an hour tour of the nearby historic district, including the site of the old fort, two adobe homes, an 1860 school, an 1866 chapel and a pioneer cemetery.
+Call at least 24 hours ahead for a free 15 minute tour of the farm or an hour tour of the nearby historic district, including the walking past the site of the old fort, an adobe home, an 1860 school, an 1866 chapel and a pioneer cemetery.

 The Daughters of the Utah Pioneers Museum is located in the basement of the J. Reuben Clark home.
-The museum is open on Saturdays, Memorial Day through Labor Day from 1-4 p.m.
-It is also open during events at the farm.
+The museum is open during all Clark Farm Events, on select Saturday afternoons, and by appointment.

-The Donner Reed Museum, about a half block east of the farm, houses artifacts from the fateful journey of the Donner Reed Party.
-Also see relics from Grantsville's past, and an unusual Egyptian mummy foot.
+The Donner Reed Museum, about a half block east of the farm, houses artifacts from the fateful journey of the infamous Donner Reed Party.
+Also see relics from Grantsville's past and an unusual Egyptian mummy foot.
+Open by appointment.